Trees That Feed Foundation

 Not bad results for 30 days, right?

 The time and effort Trees That Feed Foundation friends offered up in all these countries over the past month was enormous.
-We are grateful for the passion they feel for our mission, and we hope you, our wonderful supporters, feel it too!
+We are grateful for the passion they feel for our mission, and we our wonderful supporters, including National Tropical Botanical Garden and you, feel it too!

 3 thoughts on “Breadfruit Trees Shipped to 5 Countries in 30 Days